IsaccBarker/Greatness/docs/examples/index.md

 Granted, I have more dotfiles, such as X config files, but lets not worry about those.
 Lets go through the steps in order to create greatness!

 ## Adding
-To add your files, just run `greatness add`:
+To add your files, just run `great add`:
 ```bash
 greatness add ~/.bashrc ~/.zshrc ~/.config/alacritty/alacritty.yml ~/.config/starship.toml
 ```